X-Hax/SonicAdventureBlenderIO/documentation/docs/guides/asset_importing.md

 4. Update the material textures <br/> ![](../img/asset_importing_textures_4.png)
 5. View your scene in material view, and you should now be able to see the models with their correct textures* <br/> ![](../img/asset_importing_textures_5.png)

-***** Some models, particulary level objects, may need texture name lists to get set up properly.
+***** Some models, particularly level objects, may need texture name lists to get set up properly.
 <br> For a more in-depth guide on how texturing works, [see this guide](./texturing.md).

 ---